gavinmcfarland/flex-gap-polyfill/README.md

 - Works with unlimited nested elements
 - No additional class names or divs needed
-- Use with or without a wrapper div
+- Use with or without a wrapper div (support for margins coming soon)
 - Works well with responsive design
 - Gutters don't have to be even numbers
 - Style borders and padding as normal
-- Supports percentages (Note on flex containers they behave inconsistently amongst browsers)
+- Partial support for percentages (Tempermental)

 ## Setup

 ```bash
 npm install postcss-gap-polyfill --save-dev
 ```

-## Options

 ## Browsers